FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/⛲Computational Fluid Dynamics/Basics of Finite Element Methods/Part 1/Chapter 1 One-Dimensional Boundary Value Problem.md

-## 1. Strong or Classical form of the 1-D boundary problem
+\Delta ## 1.
+Strong or Classical form of the 1-D boundary problem

 <mark style="background: transparent; color: yellow">Main constituents of a finite element method</mark> for the solution of a boundary-value problems are
 1. The variational or weak statement of the problem